deesclouds/technical-questions/css-interview-questions.md

 - **Use:**
 - **Example:**

-- [x] Is there any reason you'd want to use translate() isntead of absolute positiong, or vice-versa?
+- [x] Is there any reason you'd want to use translate() instead of absolute positioning, or vice-versa?
 And why?
 - **Explanation:**
 - **Use:**
 - **Example:**